DataOps Agent Configuration

 where:

-is one of the types of secrets that the executor can handle, as specified in the configuration<SecretName>
+<ExecutorName>is the name of the executor, as specified in the configuration<SecretType>is one of the types of secrets that the executor can handle, as specified in the configuration<SecretName>is the name you assigned to the secret when it was stored using the/agent-api/v1/config/personal-secretsendpoint.

 x-odm-<ExecutorName>-executor-secret-<SecretType>: <SecretValue>